autocrypt/autocrypt/doc/examples.rst

 both Alice and Bob will have their MUAs encrypt mails to each other.

-If ``prefer-encrypted`` is sent as 'yes' the MUA MUST default to encrypting the next email.
+If ``prefer-encrypted`` is sent as 'yes' the MUA MUST default to encrypting the next e-mail.
 If it is set as 'no' the MUA MUST default to plaintext.
 If ``prefer-encrypted`` is not sent the MUA should stick to what it was doing before.
 If the attribute has never been sent it's up to the MUA to decide.
-The save way to go about it is to default to plaintext to make sure the recipient can read the email.
+The save way to go about it is to default to plaintext to make sure the recipient can read the e-mail.

 We encourage MUA developers to propose heuristics for handling the undirected case.
 We will document the best approaches to develop a shared understanding.